iurianu/ember-phone-input/README.md

 The app contains 3 functions, provided on 3 different pages:

 * `Phone Input`, which is an input with the option to select countries from a dropdown (select+options)
-* `Search Input with Autocomplete`, which makes a query on existent github repos,
+* `Search Input with Autocomplete`, which makes a query on existent github repos
-* `Phone Input with Search`, which is an input of type `tel`, with options to search for a country, and dinamically update the prefix
+* `Phone Input with Search`, which is an input of type `tel`, with options to search for a country, and dynamically update the prefix

 ## Tech Stack